Irish Freedom Party: Elections

-In the 2024 Irish local elections, the party got its first elected representative when Glen Moore was elected to South Dublin County Council for the Palmerstown-Fonthill area.
+In the 2024 Irish local elections, the party got its first elected representative when Glen Moore was elected to South Dublin County Council (SDCC) for the Palmerstown-Fonthill area.
 However, in a Tweet dated to February 2025, Moore stated that he had resigned from the party citing disagreements with Herman Kelly's leadership and encouraging remaining members to join "other political parties that represent their values".
+As of 2026, he sits as an independent councillor on SDCC.

 Position regarding vaccines and lockdown

 During the COVID-19 pandemic in 2020, the Irish Freedom Party organised and had a number of representatives speak at multiple large anti-vaccination and anti-lockdown rallies.
 One rally, held outside the Dublin Custom House in August at which Ben Gilroy and Dolores Cahill spoke, was attended by "hundreds" and reported to have passed off mostly peacefully, despite some instances of violence between attendees and counter protestors, after which four were arrested.

 Cahill, who was then a non-lecturing professor of translational medicine at University College Dublin, also spoke at an anti-vaccination and anti-lockdown event in London, which later lead to a warrant for her arrest in the UK.
 In a video, published in May 2020 but later removed by YouTube, she claimed that COVID-19 could be cured or curtailed by "eating healthily and taking vitamins C and D", that there was "no need for a vaccine" because people who recover have life-long immunity, and advocated using hydroxychloroquine and ivermectin as COVID-19 treatments.
 The party "agreed to accept [Cahill's] resignation" several days after it sent a letter to Cahill about her unsubstantiated statements, including those made at an anti-lockdown rally about "children who wore face masks [..] being starved of oxygen and would have lower IQ" and "globalists [..] pulling down the masks [because] oxygen-deprived people are easier to manipulate".
 Cahill's replacement, Michael Leahy, stated that Cahill "was making certain pronouncements that we felt we couldn't stand over and [..] it resulted in her resignation".
 A correspondence obtained by the Irish Independent later found that Cahill had been asked for her resignation.

 In 2021, IFP joint-published a COVID-19 information leaflet (with Direct Democracy Ireland and Renua) advocating against the use of lockdowns as a means of controlling a virus which the leaflet stated was "harmless to the vast majority".
 A fact check from TheJournal.ie stated that these claims were "misleading and false".